MayamaTakeshi/fax_decoder/README.md

 Simple tool to help to troubleshoot fax problems.
 You provide a STEREO wav file with the recording of a fax call (with each side of the call in a different channel) and this tool will generate a web page where the T.30 messages present in the wav file can be inspected.

-To install it, you will need to build fax_decoder:
+To use it, you will need to build and install spandsp fax_decoder:
 ```
 sudo apt install build-essential make automake autoconf
 sudo apt install libtiff-dev